itswadesh/anne-docs/admin-user-manual.md

 ### Profile

-- You can go to My Profile → profile in sidebar bottom.
+- In sidebar, go to My Profile → profile.
 - Here you can update your profile information.
 - You can also close your account from here.